acumartini/dectet-public/README.md

 ## XYZ MIDI Synthesizer

-TheXYZ  MIDI Synthesizer rack is a 5-voice polysynth with MIDI control, 5 ADSR envelopes, and a panoramic stereo output.
+The XYZ  MIDI Synthesizer rack is a 5-voice polysynth with MIDI control, 5 ADSR envelopes, and a panoramic stereo output.
 This XY module is feature rich and provides a complex patching environment.
 The NZ module provides auxiliary input to XY and supporting modulation.

 ```mermaid
 flowchart TD